Skip to main content

 On this page

-People with MGUS (monoclonal gammopathy of unknown significance) or solitary plasmacytoma are at risk of developing multiple myeloma and have regular bloodwork to monitor for it.
+People with MGUS (monoclonal gammopathy of unknown significance) or solitary plasmacytoma are at risk of developing multiple myeloma, so doctors typically do regular bloodwork to monitor for it.
 Multiple myeloma may be diagnosed sooner in those people than those who did not have MGUS or a solitary plasmacytoma.

 The American Cancer Society medical and editorial content team